alceufc/rsc_model/README.md

 ![Log-Binned Histogram](/doc/synth_log_bin_hist.png?raw=true "Log-Binned Histogram")

+### Fitting Data

-Instead of using the default parameters 'paramGuess' returned by the 'rsc_model' function we can estimate (fit) the parameters using real data.
+Instead of using the default parameters `paramGuess` returned by the 'rsc_model' function we can estimate (fit) the parameters using real data.
 The function `load_reddit_data` loads sample data from Reddit users:

 ```
 > Tcell = load_reddit_data();